Alcohol and Work Don’t Mix

 It is strictly prohibited to work under the influence of alcohol.
 Different tests have shown that the effect of alcohol remains for 8 hours in your body, even if you have stopped drinking it.
 The use of alcohol not only makes your lifestyle unhealthy but it can also threaten your job safety.

 Intake of alcohol in any quantity can impair a person’s judgment, and result in coordination problems to some extent.
-Some people can “handle” drinking alcohol a little better, compared to others.
+Some people can “handle” drinking a little better, compared to others.
 However, drinking alcohol always has some effect on a person.
 Factors that may influence your body’s ability to metabolize alcohol include:

 - Your previous medical history